masgeek/py-github/README.md

 ---

-Made with ❤️ for efficient GitHub management
+Made with ❤️ for efficient GitHub organization management